osquery/osquery/docs/wiki/installation/cli-flags.md

 `--table_delay=0`

-Add a microsecond delay between multiple table calls (when a table is used in a JOIN).
-A `200` microsecond delay will trade about 20% additional time for a reduced 5% CPU utilization.
+Add a millisecond delay between multiple table calls (when a table is used in a JOIN).
+A `200` millisecond delay will trade about 20% additional time for a reduced 5% CPU utilization.

 `--hash_cache_max=500`